 Consumer and Standard Business terms and conditions

-Chartered Insurance Institute and Subsidiary Companies and Societies, Terms and Conditions for the Sale of and/or Provision of Goods and Services and Use of the Website
+Chartered Insurance Institute and Subsidiary Companies, Terms and Conditions for the Sale of and/or Provision of Goods and Services and Use of the Website

 The Website is offered to you conditional on your agreement with these terms and conditions (the “Terms and Conditions”) and your continued use of it signifies agreement with them in their entirety.